2U (company): 2020-present: Reorganization

-Business model
+Operations

 2U has operated as an online program manager.

-As of 2024, 2U had about 250 clients including Harvard University, Yale University, MIT, University of Pennsylvania, Columbia University, Georgia Tech, University of California, Berkeley, Rice University, University of North Carolina, and University of Texas.
+As of 2026, 2U had about 250 clients including Ivy League schools such as Harvard University, public universities like University of California, Berkeley, and international schools, like the University of Oxford.

 As of 2021, 2U signed long-term contracts, typically 10 years in length, with its client institutions.
 Students pay standard tuition as set by the partner university.
 Under this model, 2U got paid through revenue sharing.